niklaszantner/exchange-tracker/README.md

 Have a look at the [CHANGELOG.md](CHANGELOG.md).

 ### Installation
-Simply via npm `npm install -g ether-tracker`.
+Simply via npm `npm install -g exchange-tracker`.

-And start the program by typing `ether-tracker` into your command line.
+And start the program by typing `exchange-tracker` into your command line.

 ### Kraken API
 To use this tracker you can specify a kraken API key and secret, so your current